Documentation

 HDRI Scene Rendering

 Located in the World tab.
-Renders a 360° HDRI image of the current scene with a single click.
-Supports emissive mesh objects (including these increases render time).
+Renders a 360° equirectangular HDRI image of the current scene with a single click — useful for capturing a finished lighting setup as a reusable environment, or for compositing reference.
+Emissive mesh objects are supported (including these increases render time).

 Keyboard Shortcuts